EvaFrossard/EvaFrossard.github.io/index.md

   </table>
 </body>

-All put together, here is the **formula** for the logistic regression:
+All put together, here is the **formula** for the logistic regression produces on standardized predictor variables:
 <object data="/assets/img/LogitEq.svg" type="image/svg+xml" style="width: 170%; margin-left: -35%;"></object>

 Where \\(feature_s\\) denotes the value of \\( feature \\) at the start of the decline, and \\( D_{\text{group}} \\) represents a dummy variable that is \\(1\\) if the decline belongs to the \\( group \\) and \\(0\\) otherwise.